Around 11 million people in the UK have some sort of hearing loss and most of us will notice that our hearing gets worse as we get older.

 There are two types of hearing loss, conductive and sensorineural.
 It is possible to experience both types of loss at the same time – this is a mixed hearing loss.

 Conductive hearing loss

-A conductive hearing loss is general loss of volume, where all sounds seems faint or muffled.
+A conductive hearing loss is a general loss of volume, where all sounds seem faint or muffled.
 It is where the ears’ ability to conduct sound from the outer ear through the middle ear into the inner ear is blocked or reduced, often impacting the lower frequencies more significantly.

 Conductive hearing loss is caused by problems within the ear canal, ear drum, or the middle ear including the middle ear bones.
 There is no main significant cause of conductive hearing loss.
 Where a child is born with a conductive hearing loss the cause is usually genetic or linked to their development in the womb which can include malformation of any part from the outer to middle ear.
 Causes after birth are wide ranging, they include temporary loss from fluid in the middle ear from a cold, ear infection (middle ear and ear canal), Eustachian tube malfunction, impacted ear wax, perforated ear drum and Otosclerosis.

 A sensorineural hearing loss is a loss of specific sound frequencies.
 This can be limited frequencies or apply to all frequencies.
 Sensorineural hearing loss is a term to cover two different situations where the loss is caused within the cochlear (inner ear) or is caused by the hearing nerve, the most likely cause is damage or malformation of the cochlear.